mattpdl/Flix/README.md

 Describe any challenges encountered while building the app.

+I tried to implement loading indicators for each image as it loads, but I could not finish this in time despite making significant progress.
+I reverted such changes.
+Moreover, it took much longer than I expected to implement refresh, page loading indicators, and "no connection" alert functionality.
+This inhibited my ability to pursue stretch goals.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.